jmreicha/cpu-bug/README.md

 Eventually (5ish minutes) the system levels off, otherwise you need to restart the Docker for Mac app.

 After the CPU mellows out, there are `mds_stores` and `mdworker` processes leftover (even when there are no containers running during the install).
-If there are containers left over even in an exited state, the only way to clean up those processes is to remove the container.
+If there are containers left over even in an exited state, the only way to clean up those processes is to remove the container or wait for the processes to disappear.

 ![mds_stores](./mds.png)